About

 “Involving IPLCs is perceived as important not only because it makes conservation more equitable, but also because it has the potential to produce better biodiversity outcomes or more effective conservation”

-Dawson et al., 2021.
+Dawson et al., 2021 (here)

-About Dr Nikolas Sellheim
+Dr Nikolas Sellheim, Director

 Nikolas Sellheim is an independent consultant working on international conservation law issues, livelihoods and marine mammals.
 Prior to his consulting work, he was a researcher at the Helsinki Institute for Sustainability Science (HELSUS), where he worked on a post-doc project entitled “Livelihoods, cultures and local communities in international conservation law”, funded by the Finnish Maj and Tor Nessling Foundation.
 He furthermore worked in the research project All Youth Want To Rule Their World (ALL-YOUTH) at the University of Helsinki throughout 2020.